kazurayam/ConfiguringKatalonProjectWithJson/POST.md

 ## Discussion

 Here I tried the `GlobalVariableUpdater` class to update GlobalVariable values runtime.
 It works fine except a point that the "edit Execution Profile" UI will be left un-updated.
-People would expect the UI would always show the truth always, but their expect would not be met this case unfortunately.
+People would expect the UI would always show the truth always, but they wouldn't this case unfortunately.